Khanh Doan: Stage

-Film
+Film and television

 On screen, Doan has appeared with Peter Dinklage in The Knights of Badassdom, with Elliott Gould in Switchmas, with Timothy Hutton in Leverage, and with Antonio Banderas in The Big Bang.
-Doan has also appeared in several Independent Film projects including Simply Fobulous, God Machine, Family and the Seattle International Film Festival Fly Film Safe Passage.
-Doan currently stars as Khanh, the Red Dragon Warrior in the Original Web television Series, Chop Socky Boom.
+Doan has also appeared in several independent film projects including Simply Fobulous, God Machine, Family and the Seattle International Film Festival Fly Film Safe Passage.
+Doan currently stars as Khanh, the Red Dragon Warrior in the original web series, Chop Socky Boom.

-Games
+Video games

-Doan voices characters in Daylight, Saw and Nancy Drew: Warnings at Waverly Academy.
+Doan voices characters in the video games Daylight, Saw and Nancy Drew: Warnings at Waverly Academy.